BatchClayderman/ForestAdvisor/README.md

 The computing formula for the evaluation metric MAPE is revised.

+If values are different from those in the publication, please refer to the values here.

 The folder for the output results of ``runPlot.py`` is changed.